VictorJGB/beecrowd-list-exercises/README.md

 ﻿# beecrowd-list-exercises
-An repository for my beecrowds solutions
+An repository for my beecrowd solutions

 ### Made with
  - Python 3.12.4